DemetriussXVII/RainYelonFVN/README.md

 # RainYelonFVN
-Creating my first visual novel
+Creating the first visual novel of RainYelon